-Packaging can be a deal-breaker for many customers.
+Packaging design can be a deal-breaker for many customers.
 How you “wrap up” your products will determine whether the product will attract the attention of the right shoppers, and it also influences the customers’ desire to buy the product.

 So, if you are preparing for new packaging design or redesign, a very important process awaits you.
 The foundation of that process is the design brief.